-While your dogs can have a small amount of oranges, you should be cautious about giving orange juice, as too much of it is bad for your dog’s health.
+While your dogs can have a small amount of oranges, you should be cautious about feeding them orange juice, and there’s really no reason to offer juice to pets.

-In general, dogs should not drink commercially produced orange juice because it’s often loaded with high quantities of sugars (natural13 or artificial) that may trigger health problems or worsen existing health conditions.
-For instance, orange juice may lead to dental problems such as a decrease in the enamel of your dog’s teeth.
+In general, dogs should not drink commercially produced orange juice because it’s often loaded with high quantities of sugars (natural8 or artificial) that may trigger health problems or worsen existing health conditions.
+For instance, orange juice may lead to dental issues such as a decrease in the enamel of your dog’s teeth.

 Can Cats Eat Oranges?

-While these citrus fruits are potentially beneficial for dogs, oranges are not good for cats at all.
-The American Society for the Prevention of Cruelty to Animals (ASPCA) emphasizes that oranges are toxic for cats and other animals like horses.15 To begin with, cats aren’t able to eat oranges or other citrus fruits,16 since they have a natural aversion to them.
+While these citrus fruits are potentially beneficial for dogs, cats will most likely not consume oranges at all.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) emphasizes that orange skin and peel are toxic for cats and other animals like horses.10,11 Cats also possess a natural aversion to this fruit.

-Oranges also contain essential oils that would need a liver enzyme called glucuronyl transferase to be metabolized effectively.17 Although this is found in humans, cats don’t have it, so there’s a very high possibility that these essential oils will build up in the cat’s body and trigger adverse effects.
+Orange peels also contain essential oils that can contaminate the fruit and would need a liver enzyme called glucuronyl transferase to be metabolized effectively.12 Although this is found in humans, cats don’t have it.
 Menthol that may be found in oranges’ oil can be toxic too because cats’ bodies aren’t able to metabolize it properly.
-Lastly, oranges’ psoralen content may cause indigestion and depression in cats.18
+Lastly, oranges’ psoralen content may cause indigestion and depression in cats.13

-Oranges have also been known to trigger photosensitivity, vomiting or bad diarrhea in cats,19 while their citric acid content may cause irritation and other health problems in these animals’ central nervous system.20,21
+Oranges have also been known to trigger photosensitivity, vomiting or bad diarrhea in cats,14 while their citric acid content may cause irritation and other health problems in these animals’ central nervous system.15,16

-Stay on the Safe Side: Feed Your Pets Oranges Sparingly
+Stay on the Safe Side: Feed Your Dogs Oranges (in moderation!)

 If you want to enrich your pet’s diet by feeding them fruits and vegetables, consult your veterinarian to find out which foods are suitable for your pet’s health status and know what other foods can be harmful for their health.